-I'm an Associate Professor in Politics (CUF) and Fellow and Praelector in Politics at The Queen's College.
+In normal times, I'm an Associate Professor in Politics (CUF) and Fellow and Praelector in Politics at The Queen's College.
 For the Department, I provide undergraduate lectures and classes, mostly in British political history and modern British politics and government, and supervise graduate students in the fields of modern British politics and government, political history and the politics and history of modern social movements.
-I have also been the Director of Undergraduate Studies and Deputy Head of the Department.
 At Queen’s, I am Praelector (Tutor) in Politics, which means organising the teaching of Politics for the undergraduates studying Philosophy, Politics and Economics, and History and Politics.
 I provide tutorials for students at Queen’s College (and at other colleges too) who are studying the core and optional papers on British government and politics.
 I also supervise undergraduates writing theses in these areas.
-At present, I am also the Senior Tutor at Queen’s, which means, with the help of many others, organising the academic provision and programme of the college.

 OTHER PEOPLE’S STRUGGLES

 I have three main current research projects.
 The first one is an attempt to look in a more comprehensive and theoretical way at the question of why, how and when ‘outsiders’ find a place in social movements.
 It is called Other People’s Struggles.
 It has two parts.
 There is a mostly theoretical part, which is envisaged as a contribution to social movement theory.
 In social movement theory, there is the concept of the ‘conscience constituent’ – a participant in a social movement who does not stand to gain if the movement is successful, but participates nonetheless.
 I revisit this theory and propose some modifications.

 My book setting out this theory is called Other People’s Struggles: Outsiders in Social Movements.
 It was published by Oxford University Press in 2019.